joaopfonseca/remote_sensing/README.md

 IPSTERS proj - Main Experiments
 ===============================

 In this repository you can find most of the experiments I developed for the project "IPSTERS - IPSentinel Terrestrial Enhanced Recognition System", funded by "Fundação para a Ciência e a Tecnologia".
+For full info please follow [this link](https://joaopfonseca.github.io/projects/ipsters/).

 Project Organization
 ------------